Code-Institute-Submissions/milestone-project-117/README.md

 ### Media

-All of the images came from Pexels (https://www.pexels.com/royalty-free-images/)
+All of the images came from [Pexels](https://www.pexels.com/royalty-free-images/)

 ### Acknowledgements

+https://nordicwellness.se/ For inspiration regarding the navigation bar and some general layout of the page.

+Thanks to my mentor and tutors for continuous support throughout the project.